 Fairly new on the scene, this is a welcome change.
 (See boxed section of photo below.)
 When they click on the information in this box, readers are brought to your place of employment, education, contact info, and/or your connections.

 Much has been written about LinkedIn summaries, so I’m going to spare you the verbiage and simply say your summary must tell your story.
 It needs to articulate your passion for what you do, how well you do it, and a call to action (how you can be reached).
-You have 2,000 characters, so I would use them all.
+You have 2,000 characters, so I would use as many as you can.

 The dashboard area contains a lot of handy information: views of your profile, views of your latest post, and the number of searches you’ve appeared in.
 In addition, you can ask for career advice, turn on “career interests,” and check out the salary range for your position.

 This area below your dashboard is visible to everyone who visits your profile.
 Visitors will see how many articles you’ve written and the number of posts you’ve shared.
-When I see very little info in the activities section, that means you haven’t made an effort to engage with your network.
+When I see very little info in the activities section, that means the person hasn’t made an effort to engage with their network.
 (More on this in the third part of this series.)

 Too often, people skimp on the details in their experience section.
 This is particularly the case with C-level job seekers.
 You don’t need to include everything, but your major accomplishments are required.
 Note: Your job titles carry significant weight in terms of keywords.

 Don’t neglect this area.
 Employers appreciate people who give to their communities.
 This is also a section where you can showcase your personality.
 Your volunteerism doesn’t have to be job-related.
-If it is, list it in your experience section.
+But if it is and is extensive, list it in your experience section.

 You can list a total of 50 skills, and others can endorse you for those skills.
 Take advantage of this section, as recruiters pay attention to the number and types of skills you have.
 When you apply for a job through LinkedIn’s “Easy Apply” feature, the number of skills you have for the job are counted.